 How Western Armor Stacks Up

-As for designs like those of Western such as Leopard and Abrams, they are characterized by heavier weights, higher prices, and better optics and armor systems.
-The quality of the crews that man them coupled with design gives them a much higher degree of survivability.
-The Bradley can be seen as an infantry fighting vehicle (technically) rather than a tank, however, it has had an impressive record against Russian armor where it was able to achieve that result due to the advanced targeting systems and skilled operators.
+As for designs like those of western such as Leopard and Abrams, they are characterized by heavier weights, higher prices, and better optics and armour systems.
+The quality of the crews that man them coupled with design gives them a much higher crew safety.
+The Bradley can be seen as an infantry fighting vehicle (technically) rather than a tank, however, it has had an impressive record against Russian armour where it was able to achieve that result due to the advanced targeting systems and skilled operators.

 The Larger Lesson

 Failures of Russian tanks in modern wars should not be solely attributed to design features.
-It is a combination of antiquated concepts, unwise engineering decisions, and the realities of the modern battlefield – drones overhead, precision missiles, and educated tactics.
+It is a combination of antiquated concepts, un-wise engineering decisions, and the realities of the modern battlefield – drones overhead, precision missiles, and training.

 The T-72 was designed for a type of war that is not there anymore.
-When the importance of survivability, adaptability and crew training rather than just the number of tanks has been emphasized, these tanks have been in trouble.
-The past few years of Ukraine, Syria, and Iraq have spoken one truth bigger than any other: quality not only quantity is the one that decides which side endures and which one burns in modern war.
+When the importance of solders safety, adaptability and crew training rather than just the number of tanks has been emphasized, these tanks have been in trouble.
+The past few years of Ukraine, Syria, and Iraq have spoken one truth bigger than any other, quality not only quantity is the one that decides which side endures and which one burns in modern war.